gustaf-kingq/1005---October-Web-Assignment/README.md

 - On one hand, having employees following similar attributes to each other would mean a standing dependability with tasks that any employed could accomplish.
 On the other hand, having a deverse cast of employees with different abilities could develop combinations of their skills and with good morale result in an outstanding cooperation and dependability on each other.

 4: Validate a connection between an object model (containing A: a class that will represent a need of something (), B: an usage of the class in reality() and C: the ones who'd benefit from this ()) and 2-3:
-- That will be presented in code, not here.
+- As it will be better viewed from the site itself, I've used five experiences, some more substansial than others with the three properties title, description and period.